 What Are DOT Physicals?

 Depending on the results of the physical exam, doctors or professionals may also be able to offer advice on how drivers can maintain their health while doing their job.
-By taking DOT physicals regularly, commercial drivers can make sure they are up-to-date with any changes in their health and stay safe behind the wheel.
+By taking DOT physicals regularly, commercial drivers can ensure they are up-to-date with any changes in their health and stay safe behind the wheel.

 Who Must Undergo the DOT Physical?